superfastisfast/MercuryInterface/README.md

 ## Overview

-Mercury Interactive is a clean, minimal UI library designed for Roblox script interfaces.
+Mercury Interface is a clean, minimal UI library designed for Roblox script interfaces.
 Built on the foundation of Rayfield Interface Suite, Mercury removes unnecessary startup sequences and branding while maintaining full functionality and adding enhanced control features.

 ### Key Features